 Is the signup form working as expected?

 If no one receives confirmation emails and you ruled out a server issue, there could be something wrong on your signup form.

-- If you host your own signup forms, make sure all your list fields are matched correctly and that you correcty updated the form action code.
+- If you host your own signup forms, make sure all your audience fields are matched correctly and that you correctly updated the form action code.